Risk Management

 Risk Management Policy and Process

-The risk management policy was revised in 2015, and a Risk Management Committee was set up after the approval of the board of directors to reinforce the organization’s risk management mechanism.
-Records of Risk Management Committee operations are compiled and submitted by the Internal Audit Office to the chairman of the board for approval.
+The Risk Management Committee (RMC) was set up in 2015 after the approval of the board of directors to reinforce the organization’s risk management mechanism.
+Our Chief Finance Officer is assigned to be the chairman of RMC by chairman of board.
+All the records of RMC operations are submitted to the chairman of the board for approval.
 Starting from 2021, the status will be reported to the board of directors at least once a year to ensure that all risks are effectively managed.

-The Internal Audit Office conducts annual year-end risk assessments, and rates the importance and possibility of each risk, then calculates the risk value according to the results of the rating.
+The Internal Audit Office conducts an annual review of the risk management mechanism and annual year-end risk assessments, and rates the importance and possibility of each risk, then calculates the risk value according to the results of the rating.
 The risk value becomes the basis for the following year's audit plan.

 Risk Management Scope